 A former Chair of the Irish Writers Union, she currently lectures in screenwriting at Maynooth University where she was Screenwriter in Residence 2016–17.

-In 2026, she contributed to Faintly Falling Falling Faintly, an exhibition in London inspired by James Joyce’s The Dead and saw her collaboration with Belfast artist M. Woods Moore – Sparks – published in May, while her new flash fiction collection Glimpses Beneath will be published by Silver Locust Press in June.
+In 2026, she contributed to Faintly Falling Falling Faintly, an exhibition in London inspired by James Joyce’s The Dead, while May saw the publication of Sparks, her collaboration with Belfast artist, M. Woods Moore and her first chapbook collection of flash fiction Glimpses Beneath was published by Silver Locust Press in June.

 Glimpses Beneath

 GLIMPSES BENEATH, a chapbook of flash fiction.
-(Silver Locust Press, to be launched in Dublin on June 15th).
+(Silver Locust Press, launched in Dublin on June 15th).

 SPARKS, a collaboration of art & storytelling with Belfast artist M. Woods Moore.
-(Janey Mac Books, May 2026.)
+(Janey Mac Books, May 2026).
+Sparks combines Sedgwick’s short, sharp flash fictions with the beautiful, fine art drawings by Moore that inspired them.

 Recent news: